jmlerina/dcscn-super-resolution/README.md

 python evaluate.py --scale=2 --layers=7 --filters=32 --min_filters=8 --filters_decay_gamma=1.2 --nin_filters=24 --nin_filters2=8 --reconstruct_layers=0 --self_ensemble=1 --batch_image_size=32 --pixel_shuffler_filters=1 --test_dataset=all
 ```

-## Apply to your own image

-Place your image file in this project directory.
+**Apply to your own image**: Place your image file in this project directory.
 And then run "sr.py --file 'your_image_file'" to apply Super Resolution.
 Results will be generated in **output** directory.
 Please note you should use same args which you used for training.

 If you want to apply this model on your image001.png file, try those.